When Can You Deny Visitation to the Non-Custodial Parent in North Carolina?

 It’s Important to Know When There’s Enough Evidence

-Fast action could be possible if a child is in danger, but a judge will need to see proof to make the decision.
-Showing a troubled parent includes:
+Fast action could be taken if the non-custodial parent poses risk to a child’s health and safety, but a judge will need to see proof to make the decision on visitation or custodial rights.
+Signs of a troubled parent may include:

 - Patterns of drug or alcohol abuse

-- Frequent criminal trouble that impacts the ability to care for the child
+- Frequent criminal trouble that impairs their ability to care for the child

-Myers Law Firm Can Help Through Complex Family Matters
+Myers Law Firm: Legal Representation for Complex Family Matters

-Myers Law Firm has over 60 years of combined experience handling sensitive and significant family law matters for clients in North Carolina, and we’re ready to help your family today.
+A better approach is to reach out to a practice like Myers Law Firm.
+We have more than 60 years of combined experience handling sensitive and significant family law matters just like this for clients in North Carolina.
+If you need legal counsel, we’re ready to help you and your family today.

 Child Custody.
 North Carolina Judicial Branch.
 Retrieved from https://www.nccourts.gov/help-topics/family-and-children/child-custody

 Separation and Divorce.
 North Carolina Judicial Branch.
 Retrieved from https://www.nccourts.gov/help-topics/divorce/separation-and-divorce

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.